 Although there are no laws obligating airline companies to refund passengers dissatisfied with the inflight Wi-Fi service, you are entitled to lodge a complaint and ask for a refund.
 The chances of you succeeding are rather slim, but you may luck out and come across a forthcoming customer service rep willing to hear your request.
 In most cases, claiming compensation for weak or non-existent inflight connectivity is a rather tiring and a notoriously slow process.

 Get a refund on poor inflight Wi-Fi experience with DoNotPay

 DoNotPay is at your service for claiming compensation from Delta Airlines for their poor Wi-Fi signal.
 The sole reason we exist is to fight such seemingly impossible issues on behalf of wronged individuals such as yourself.
 If you would like us to take care of the matter for you, make sure to:

-- Access our web app in any browser or use our iOS app
+- Access our web app in any browser

 - Click on “Inflight Wi-Fi Protection”

 - Tell our chatbot what the problem is—the more information you give, the better

 - Tell us which airline had poor Wi-Fi